SamLBuck/Event-Bingo/infrastructure/infrastructure-readme.md

+Make sure there are instructions on creating an AWS profile before doing anything else

+Add the account ID for AWS into the Google Docs docments with the client ID and other AWS information

+Add a note to make sure that they update aws-cli and amplify before getting started

 #  Overview

 Infrastructure for Hope Software Institute projects is hosted on AWS.
 Projects specify the AWS services they required using the Java version of the Cloud Development Kit (CDK).
 Most projects use the infrastructure from the HSI project template.